solomonsunday/Netflix-Clone/README.md

 ## About The Project

--- A Netflix Clone where the videos/movies are gotten from youtube, using Nextjs, (SSR) Server Side Rendering, CSS Module, Framer Motion, Redux for state management, and Youtube API to dispaly videos.
+**A Netflix Clone where the videos/movies are gotten from youtube, using Nextjs, (SSR) Server Side Rendering, CSS Module, Framer Motion, Redux for state management, and Youtube API to dispaly videos.**

 ## How to set the project up on your system

--- Clone the project from here https://github.com/solomonsunday/Netflix-Clone -- CD into the projdect dirrectory
+_Clone the project from here **https://github.com/solomonsunday/Netflix-Clone**_
+_CD into the projdect dirrectory_
--- Run yarn install or npm install to pull down the dependencies -- First, run the development server:
+_Run yarn install or npm install to pull down the dependencies_ _First, run the development server:_

 ```bash / terminal
 npm run dev